Medical expert of the article

 Treatment of idiopathic fibrosing alveolitis

-Treatment of idiopathic fibrosing alveolitis is long, complex, with constant correction depending on the course of the disease.
+Treatment of idiopathic fibrosing alveolitis is long-term, complex, with constant correction depending on the course of the disease.
 Glucocorticoids are combined with immunosuppressants.
-Hormonal drugs are especially effective in the early stages, when the alveolitis predominates over the processes of fibrosing of the lung tissue.
+Hormonal drugs are especially effective in the early stages, when alveolitis prevails over the processes of fibrosis of the lung tissue.

-Prednisolone is prescribed in a dose of 1-1.5 mg / kg per day for 3-6 weeks.
-The dose is reduced gradually (2.5-5 mg per week).
-A maintenance dose of 2.5-5 mg / day is taken for 9-12 months.
-With a rather severe condition and rapid progression of fibrosis, therapy can begin with intravenous administration of glucocorticoids at the maximum dose, followed by a transition to oral or pulse therapy.
-In addition to glucocorticoids, D-penicillamine (coulenyl) is administered at a dose of 125-250 mg / day for 8-12 months (dose-related doses).
-Basic therapy courses are repeated periodically.
+Prednisolone is prescribed at a dose of 1-1.5 mg/kg per day orally for 3-6 weeks.
+The dose is reduced gradually (by 2.5-5 mg per week).
+A maintenance dose of 2.5-5 mg/day is taken for 9-12 months.
+In a rather severe condition and rapid progression of fibrosis, therapy can be started with intravenous glucocorticoids in maximum doses, followed by a transition to oral administration or pulse therapy.
+In addition to glucocorticoids, D-penicillamine (cuprenil) is prescribed at a dose of 125-250 mg/day for 8-12 months (age-related doses).
+Courses of basic therapy are periodically repeated.

 Treatment of right ventricular failure is carried out according to the traditional scheme in parallel.

-It is important to note that exacerbations of the disease are usually provoked by the attachment of SARS, which are difficult to differentiate from bacterial complications, therefore, antibiotics are additionally prescribed.
-In severe respiratory distress (for p and O 2 less than 60 mm Hg.
-V.) Is assigned to a long course of oxygen therapy.
-Showed a light chest massage, special breathing exercises, exercise therapy, plasmapheresis and lymphocytosis.
+It is important to note that exacerbations of the disease are usually provoked by the addition of ARVI, which is difficult to differentiate from bacterial complications, so antibiotics are additionally prescribed.
+In case of severe respiratory failure (with p a O 2 less than 60 mm Hg), a long course of oxygen therapy is prescribed.
+Light chest massage, special breathing exercises, exercise therapy, plasmapheresis and lymphocytapheresis are indicated.
 Vitamins and potassium preparations are added.

-What prognosis does idiopathic fibrosing alveolitis have in children?
+What is the prognosis for idiopathic fibrosing alveolitis in children?

-Idiopathic fibrosing alveolitis in children has an unfavorable prognosis, depends on the timely diagnosis and the beginning of adequate therapy.
+Idiopathic fibrosing alveolitis in children has an unfavorable prognosis, depending on timely diagnosis and initiation of adequate therapy.

 Использованная литература